DNACENSolutions/dnac_ansible_workflows/workflows/reports/README.md

 The following section details the available report templates in *Cisco Catalyst Center*, including their supported filters, scheduling options, delivery methods, and file formats.
 Each template corresponds to a specific `view_group_name` and `view_name` combination.

+**📝 Disclaimer**: The following report templates have been tested and verified from our side.

 #### **1. Executive Summary Reports**

 **Template Configuration:**